FAQ

 Yes, the hurricane season runs from June to November.
 That is when the conditions are right for hurricanes to form.
 August and September are the most likely months, historically.
 At the time of writing this, I have lived in Puerto Rico for over two years.
 We got hit by a category 1 hurricane (Fiona) in September of 2022, and that’s it – nothing in the 2023 hurricane season.

 No. Puerto Rico is a U.S. territory.
-As such, you can travel to and from the island with a valid driver’s license.
+As such, American citizens can travel to and from the island with a valid driver’s license.

 Yes.
 You’ll find ATMs all around San Juan as well as grocery stores and gas stations.